...does he even know what he's doing?

 - The Trickster in The Sarah Jane Adventures.

-- Because if he didn't, he would be creepy.
-The Swedish Chef lacks eyes as well, but likewise has "indications" of eyes, in his case bushy eyebrows.
+- The Swedish Chef lacks eyes, but has "indications" of eyes, in his case bushy eyebrows.

-- Scooter is another Muppet example, seeming to have eyes while wearing glasses, but having an Eyeless Face when he removes them.
+- Scooter seems to have eyes while wearing glasses, but reveals an Eyeless Face when he removes them.

-- Janice is another like the chef, who has indicators (eyelashes)but no real eyes.
+- Janice has indicators of eyes — eyelashes — but no real eyes.

 - On sketch involve a face-lift machine had Muppets with their facial features temporarily removed, resulting in nothing but a mouth.